TGWeaver/Translocators-CDDA-mod/README.md

 How To:
 ===
 The translocator is built with what is functionally an lifetime atomic energy supply, but converts power slowly, at a rate of roughly 1 charge per hour, with a maximum storage of 24 charges.
+With the right components, you can upgrade to the Translocator Mk.II, which can store 36 charges.

 The translocator has several options:
 1. Warp to registered destination
-  This begins the teleportation sequence and will consume 6 power to transport the player.
-You can teleport to a location that does not have a corresponding warpgate, but it will consume 12 power instead (and you'll have to find a way to get back manually).
+  This begins the teleportation sequence and will consume 12 power to transport the player.
+If you choose to teleport to a linked warpgate, OR while standing on any active warpgate, the cost will be reduced to 6.
-  *If you warp to a registered location while standing on a warpgate, power cost will be reduced from 12 to 6 -- the same as it costs to return to a linked warpgate.
-Further, the odds of accident will be greatly reduced.
-In this sense, more than one warpgate may be beneficial to build, however the cost would such a goal potentially prohibitive.

 2. Register warp destination
   Registers a location as a destination for future teleports.
 Up to 4 destinations can be registered at a time.
 Doesn't consume charge.